Step 1: What is Labor Budgeting?

 Retailers use labor budgeting practices to determine their yearly, quarterly, or weekly labor costs based on an expected workload.
 Annual or periodic budgets typically include historical averages of sales, a growth factor, and some forecast of labor.
 It’s easy for organizations to calculate the cost of their labor by simply calculating what hours were worked multiplied by the cost of each worker.
 But a common misconception is the ease of determining the hours that should be worked while also strategically staffing far into the future.
 This is a challenge for retailers that want to consider multiple organizational changes that may impact the structure of their current staff and ultimately their overall labor budget.
 Common questions include: What if I open a new store?
 What if I invest in new technology that changes my labor standards?
 What if the minimum wage increases and I want to save on increasing staffing costs?
 In order to calculate what my staffing hours should look like and the associated cost in all potential future scenarios, retailers need timely insight into what the optimal staffing mix should be, and what recruitment efforts may be needed to accommodate for these realistic changes in the business.

-Handling all projected future scenarios may sound like a headache, however, capacity planning technology can solve it all, in a matter of seconds.
+Handling all projected future scenarios may sound like a headache, however, strategic planning technology can solve it all, in a matter of seconds.
 Simplifying the process of understanding and planning staffing levels strategically is important for organizations to operate efficiently.
-Helping retailers retain the appropriate recruitment efforts and staffing levels as an accurate and necessary input into their labor budget is easily solved with optimization, or what’s known as, capacity planning algorithms.
+Helping retailers retain the appropriate recruitment efforts and staffing levels as an accurate and necessary input into their labor budget is easily solved with optimization, or what’s known as, strategic planning algorithms.
 With this type of technology, I (as a retailer) can plan for the future knowing the recommended staffing levels are determined with my costs and organization in mind.

-Step 2: Why use capacity planning technology?
+Step 2: Why use strategic planning technology?

 So how does one strategically plan to get the right mix of employees to meet changing demand throughout the year?
-With capacity planning algorithms, reducing the complexity of workforce planning can be solved in a matter of seconds.
+With strategic planning algorithms, reducing the complexity of workforce planning can be solved in a matter of seconds.

 Technology can reduce the inefficiency of manual calculations through easy iterations of changeable inputs, allowing the creation of “what-if” scenarios.
 With the consideration of multiple user-based factors such as optimal ratios, costs of recruitment efforts, and penalties for over or understaffing relative to the demand, dynamic and required staffing levels are calculated at each week of the budgeted time frame.